Skip to content

 Śvetāśvatara Upaniṣad

-The Śvetāśvataropaniṣad occupies a unique place as an early text that combines Vedāntic teaching with theistic devotion.
-It presents Rudra-Śiva as the supreme Brahman, declaring that by knowing the Lord who is both the cause of the world and the innermost Self, one transcends all sorrow.
+The Śvetāśvataropaniṣad combines Vedāntic teaching with theistic devotion.
+It presents Rudra-Śiva as the supreme Brahman, declaring that by knowing the Lord, one transcends all sorrow.
+Read the full study →

 Enduring Significance